Tata Hitachi Construction Machinery

-Tata Hitachi Construction Machinery Company Pvt Ltd or THCMC is an India-based joint venture company between Tata Motors of India and Hitachi Construction Machinery of Japan.
+Tata Hitachi Construction Machinery Company Pvt Ltd or THCMC is an India-based joint venture company between Tata Motors of India (40%) and Hitachi Construction Machinery of Japan (60%).
 It was previously known as Telco Construction Equipment Co.
 Ltd. or Telcon for short.

 Tata Hitachi's product lineup includes a wide range of excavators: from 2T – 800T Excavators, 35T to 290T Rigid dump trucks, Wheel Loaders and Backhoe Loaders.
 Tata Hitachi has two manufacturing facilities at Dharwad – Karnataka and Kharagpur – West Bengal.

 History

 The company commenced manufacturing of construction equipment in 1961, as a division of TATA Engineering and Locomotive Company (TELCO), now TATA Motors at its Jamshedpur plant.
 In 1984, it entered into a technical collaboration with Hitachi Construction Machinery for manufacturing hydraulic excavators.
 In 2000, HCM acquired a 20% stake in JV, which increased to 40% in 2005 and currently stands at 60%.
-The company offers the largest range of Hydraulic excavators under a single brand in India.
+The company has been known to offer the largest range of Hydraulic excavators under a single brand in India.
 It currently has manufacturing plants at Kharagpur (West Bengal) and Dharwad (Karnataka).